RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/faq.md

 - **Is the Raspberry Pi model B+ supported by Raspi-LTSP?**
 Yes!
 As long as you are running at least version 0.7.2 and have updated the operating system and SD card image.
 To do that, run "Update-all" to update all software on the virtual OS followed by "Change-IP" and update the files on your SD card with the new ones.

+- **Is the Raspberry Pi 2 (model B) supported by Raspi-LTSP?**
+Currently right now (5th February 2015) the answer to this is no. We are still waiting for the relevant kernel file updates to become available.
+When an update is released to support the Raspberry Pi 2, it will be automatically pushed to your Raspi-LTSP SD cards on boot.

 - **I was running Release 0.10.25 and can't update to newer versions?**
 There was a bug in version 0.10.25 which broke the auto updater.
 If you applied this update, please manually redownload Raspi-LTSP using ```wget --content-disposition http://pi-ltsp.net/downloadalpha``` followed by ```sudo bash Pi_ltsp```.
 This should manually apply the most recent update.